 And how big of a risk is it really with 3 batteries ? , even if 1 decides to go into ‘protect’ mode , the other 2 are still up and running not cutting us off from power immediately ?
 And since we have good (the recommended) battery chargers , Solar MPPT etc , that can all be accurately and conservatively be adjusted for LFP , what are the risks really ?
 I could even use 1 of the 3 as ‘spare’ , hook it up , put a battery switch on it and just let it sit there for emergency use only (LFP won’t discharge over time, just put it away with a 30-50% charge)

 And should we even be aiming for 2000 cycles ?
-All the numbers say that if you do the 100% to 0% you get 2000 charge cycles , but what people don’t realize is that after those 2000 cycles you still have 60-70% of the original capacity left !
-Which in our case would be 330-360Ah , that is still more than what we would get from a set of brand new AGM’s with a 500Ah total ’stated on the battery’ capacity !
+All the numbers say that if you do the 100% to 0% you get 2000 charge cycles , but what most people don’t realize, or hardly ever mention, is that after those 2000 cycles you still have 60-70% of the original capacity left !
+Which in our case would be 330-360Ah which is still more than what we would get from a set of brand new AGM’s with a 500Ah total ’stated on the battery’ capacity !
 (250-300Ah usable)

 I need a beer , sit down .. and think things through

 And I need to send some of the Chinese Manufacturers an email asking for a quote for 6x 100Ah, 3x 200Ah , 2x 300Ah LFP’s with CANbus support, LCD panels for charge display and built in BMS’s , lets see what they are offering